TransMilenio: Construction and opening

 Since the May 2006 expansion, the TransMilenio route system has changed dramatically, with new sections added to the system.

-Due to the relatively high price, overcrowding, and delays in the routes, hundreds of people, mostly students protesting and some vandals looted and broke windows on March 9, 2012, causing half a million dollars of damage and 11 injuries.
-The vandals were confronted and detained by riot police.
+Large-scale protests over deficiencies in TransMilenio erupted on March 9 2012.
+Hundreds of protestors, many of them students, looted and broke windows, as well as blocking several of Bogotá's main roads.
+Criticisms cited include relatively high prices, overcrowding, and delays along many routes.
+11 were injured, and over half a million dollars in damage were done.
+The vandals were confronted and detained by riot police, who used tear gas as well as water cannons to combat the protestors.

-At the end of 2018, Transmilenio ordered 1383 new buses as a replacement of the older ones in service.
-52% were compressed natural gas (CNG) buses made by Scania with Euro 6 emission rating, 48% were diesel-engined and made by Volvo with a Euro 5 emission rating.
+At the end of 2018, Transmilenio ordered 1383 new buses to replace older models still in service.
+52% were produced by Scania and ran on compressed natural gas, achieving a Euro 6 emission rating, while 48% were diesel-engined and made by Volvo with a Euro 5 emission rating.

-Bogotá won the Sustainable Transport Award again in 2022, also thanks to the continued expansion and success of TransMilenio: "To improve public and environmental health, the City of Bogotá has assembled a fleet of 1,485 electric buses for its public transportation system—placing the city among the three largest e-bus fleets outside of China."
+Bogotá won the Sustainable Transport Award for a second time in 2022, due in part to the continued expansion and success of TransMilenio.
+A press release by the Institute for Transportation and Development Policy stated that "The City of Bogotá has assembled a fleet of 1,485 electric buses for its public transportation system—placing the city among the three largest e-bus fleets outside of China."